 The Academy Trust has adopted an admissions policy approved by the Secretary of State for Education and financial policies and procedures based on those recommended for academy trusts by the DfE.
-These policies specify, amongst other things, the basis for admitting pupils to the five schools and the curriculum that is provided.
+These policies specify, amongst other things, the basis for admitting pupils to the five schools and the curriculum that the Trust provides.